Cincinnati Children’s provides outpatient care for hemophilia patients through the Comprehensive Care Clinic and Transition Clinic.

 Comprehensive Care Clinic appointments are usually scheduled every six to 12 months.
 Patients with special issues, such as frequent joint bleeds, may need to be seen more frequently.

-The Transition Clinic team includes Joseph E. Palascak, MD, director of the University of Cincinnati Hospital Hemophilia Clinic.
+The Transition Clinic team includes Saulius Girnius, MD, from the University of Cincinnati Hospital Hemophilia Clinic.
 Patients meet with him and with the clinic’s nurse coordinator and adult care social worker.
 When ready, patients transition to an adult care setting.
-Some remain with the Transition Clinic for several months, and some for a year or longer.